benwinding/benw-blog/source/_posts/the-glass-is-half-something.md

 <img src="/images/code2flow_845e1.svg" alt="Understanding that this world is the best is pessimistic" class="img-med"/>

 This just struck me and I wanted to write about it.
-I'm interested in anyone elses opinion though?
+I'm interested if you have any thoughts on this too.